9 women executives on how MeToo has changed the way they mentor

 Create a network of mentors–not just one

 As the saying goes, it takes an army to create the battlefront behind a single warrior.
-As someone from a culture that expects women to marry and stay home, the chief strategy officer at Tradeshift, Sarkita Garg, credits female relationships as propellers for her upward mobility.
+As someone from a culture that expects women to marry and stay home, the chief strategy officer at Tradeshift, Sarika Garg, credits female relationships as propellers for her upward mobility.
 She says she is often the smallest, darkest-skinned and only female executive in a room, and by fostering bonds with other women, she has been able to make fundamental shifts in companies and in the lives of new employees.
 That’s why she encourages those she mentors to not only seek her advice, but that of many across various industries and professions.
 “Today’s business and cultural climate requires a smart network of mentors: a collective group of people who will advocate for you, and help you learn how to advocate for yourself,” she says.

 Aim for gender parity in hiring

 There are still very few women at the top of companies.
 But for the ones who are holding their position steadfastly and surely, creating an equilibrium between sexes is not a nice thought, but rather, a priority.
-Jennifer Tejada, the CEO of PagerDuty, has achieved gender parity in all departments, which she credits to improved levels of employee retention and productivity.
+Jennifer Tejada, the CEO of PagerDuty, has achieved gender parity in executive leadership and engineering, which she credits to improved levels of employee retention and productivity.
 Though, by law, hiring must be fair to all applicants, ensuring there are female-led initiatives and opportunities for growth throughout every sector of the company fosters a healthy attitude toward equality and balance.

 Make men part of the conversation

-Note: Correction: A previous version of this article stated that PagerDuty, has achieved gender parity in all departments.